 Is Water Flossing A Better Alternative To Regular Flossing?

 When it comes to achieving a gorgeous and healthy smile, flossing regularly improves your oral hygiene by taking care of your teeth and gums.
 Cleaning between your teeth prevents plaque from building up over time from the leftover food particles in your mouth.
 Creating a regular flossing routine will not only get you to floss every day, but aid in removing bacteria caused by plaque that in time can harden and turn into tartar.
 Once hardened, the tartar collected along your gum line can only be removed by a dentist (as regular flossing won’t be proficient in removing the rough yellow substance).
 It’s crucial to address this issue with your dentist as tartar can tarnish your oral hygiene and cause gum disease.
-However, with different methods to clean and floss your teeth, many people question whether water flossing is a better alternative to regular flossing?
+However, with different methods to clean and floss your teeth, many people question that is a water flosser better than regular flossing?

 The traditional form of flossing with a thin string, is a simple yet powerful tool for cleaning tight areas between your teeth and around the gums.
 Standard dental floss is used to scrape away plaque, allowing you to manually maneuver in an up and down motion between teeth.